Why Blue Mountain Hospital District & Grant County?

 - Coordinates and integrates services within department and with other departments.

-- Manages coordination and record-keeping of outpatient services provided in the department.
+- Manages coordination and record-keeping of outpatient services provided in the department, as needed or assigned.

 - Supports and maintains a culture of safety and quality.